hruffieux/locus/README.md

 This software uses the GPL v2 license, see [LICENSE](LICENSE).
 Authors and copyright are provided in [DESCRIPTION](DESCRIPTION).
 Loris Michel has also contributed to the development of this project.

+Please cite the software using the following reference: H. Ruffieux, A.
+C. Davison, J. Hager, I. Irincheeva, Efficient inference for genetic association studies with multiple outcomes, *Biostatistics*, 18:618–636, 2017.

 ## Issues